 Dealing with variances is fairly straightforward once they are characterized.
 It requires using random number generators and multiple runs starting with different random number seeds-the current practice of discrete event simulation.
 There are three primary costs associated with this: the increase in data collection to characterize the variances of different processes, the increase in computational effort, and the increase in analysis effort.
+Only the data for the Fig. 19.
+Material and order flow diagram of a simple multientity distributed enterprise.

-Only the data for the model needs to be changed to reflect variances.
+model needs to be changed to reflect variances.
 The model structure itself requires no changes.